 Skip to the main content

-Ben Green is an assistant professor at the University of Michigan School of Information.
-He has a courtesy appointment at the Gerald R. Ford School of Public Policy.
-He holds a PhD in Applied Mathematics from Harvard University (with a secondary field in Science, Technology, and Society).
+Ben Green is an assistant professor in the University of Michigan School of Information and an assistant professor (by courtesy) in the Gerald R. Ford School of Public Policy.
+He holds a PhD in Applied Mathematics from Harvard University, with a secondary field in Science, Technology, and Society.
 Ben studies the ethics of government algorithms, with a focus on algorithmic fairness, human-algorithm interactions, and AI regulation.
-His book, The Smart Enough City: Putting Technology in Its Place to Reclaim Our Urban Future, was published in 2019 by MIT Press.
-Ben is also a Faculty Associate at the Berkman Klein Center for Internet & Society and a Fellow at the Center for Democracy & Technology.
-He was previously a postdoctoral scholar in the Michigan Society of Fellows.
+Through his research, Ben aims to support design and governance practices that prevent algorithmic harms and advance social justice.
+His first book, The Smart Enough City: Putting Technology in Its Place to Reclaim Our Urban Future, was published in 2019 by MIT Press.
+He is working on a second book, Algorithmic Realism: Data Science Practices to Promote Social Justice.
+Ben is also a faculty associate at the Berkman Klein Center for Internet & Society at Harvard and a fellow at the Center for Democracy & Technology.

 Projects & Tools